Justice League Dark: Live action

 In October 2013, del Toro stated he felt his film would be able to coexist with the television series Constantine and reiterated that the film was still active and in the writing process.
 In July 2014, del Toro once again stated he was working on the film, and stated it would be independent from the universe established with Man of Steel, saying, "DC and Warners have been very clear that they are trying to keep [this film and Sandman] separate so when the time comes they can unite them, once they know they’re quantifiable."
 Del Toro also added that his Constantine would not adhere to the continuity established in the television series, but he would consider incorporating elements from it, and even think about casting the same actor (Matt Ryan).
 In November 2014, del Toro confirmed that the script was complete and handed it in to Warner Bros. to be reviewed.
 In December 2014, he hinted that the film would be part of the DC Extended Universe.

 In April 2015, del Toro said the script revision has been handed in and if there was availability in his schedule, he would direct it; if not, "somebody else will do it...
 [The film] needs to fall into the plan of the shared universe."
 In June 2015, the film was confirmed to still be in development at Warner Bros., with some of their other Vertigo Comics film adaptions moving to New Line Cinema.
 The Hollywood Reporter stated that del Toro was no longer attached to the project.
 In July 2016, Swamp Thing test footage was released directed by Joseph Kahn.
 In August 2016, it was announced that Doug Liman would direct the film with del Toro and Scott Rudin producing and Michael Gilio writing, with the film being titled Dark Universe.
 By May 2017, Liman left the film to focus on directing Chaos Walking.
-At the San Diego Comic-Con in July 2017, the film's title was announced to be Justice League Dark.
-In January 2020, Deadline reported that Warner Media and Bad Robot are working to create a Justice League Dark universe in film and TV.
+At San Diego Comic-Con in July 2017, the film's title was announced to be Justice League Dark.
+In January 2020, Deadline reported that WarnerMedia and Bad Robot are working to create a Justice League Dark universe in film and TV.
+The initiative has stalled by 2023.